Artificial Intelligence (AI) & VisiRule

 Academic AI vs Pragmatic AI

 Historically, there has been a disconnect between the theoretically inclined academic community and the more pragmatic industrial researchers looking at AI.
 The academics have been almost trying to solve the complete challenge of understanding, modelling and replicating human conscious thought processes, whereas the pragmatists have just tried to use AI techniques to solve specific challenges.
 A good example is Watson by IBM, a computer program which was designed solely to beat the world's leading players in Jeopardy and succeeded.
-Whilst Watson was never intended to do any deep semantic analysis or attempt to derive the meaning behind questions, it is now be heralded as the 'answer' to many questions in law, healthcare and others.
+Whilst Watson was never intended to do any deep semantic analysis or attempt to derive the meaning behind questions, it was subsequently heralded as the 'answer' to many questions in law, healthcare and others.

 LPA are pragmatists.
 VisiRule strives to provide a transparent solution for delivering intelligent applications using both existing data and the knowledge of human experts, be they legal, medical, electrical or whatever.